 Wage theft is a major problem that affects all workers, especially workers the system undervalues, like recent immigrants and workers in industries that pay the lowest wages.
 Workers shouldn’t go into debt, or risk losing their jobs, homes, and/or food and care for their families because they stand up for their rights on the job.

 A worker justice fund would provide financial assistance to workers experiencing wage theft or other violations of their rights.
 A worker justice fund can ensure workers who file claims are paid the money they are legally owed and allow workers to cover housing and other necessities, preventing them from going into further financial hardship.
 Covering workers’ loss of wages and providing financial assistance will promote workers’ rights, health, and safety and empower more workers to report violations.
-We’re fighting for a worker justice fund at the City and County of San Diego so workers can get justice faster.

 Join our email list and get updates!

 On June 13th the County Board of Supervisors approved the Workplace Justice Fund!

 $100,000 was allocated for the fund, right now the fund works in two ways:

 Every day in California hundreds of thousands of workers experience wage theft, harassment, and abuse.
 Every worker is entitled to safety and dignity on the job.
 Today, bosses get away with retaliation because they have the power to bully and silence workers for demanding fairness and respect.
 It doesn’t have to be this way.